ngoctan95/MMVMoneyManager/README.md

-# MMVMoneyManager
+# MMVMoneyManager!
-## 4 lazy, buzy people know how much money spent for a month
+## For lazy, buzy people know how much money spent for a month!
-## let's they own and enjoy their life
+## Let they own and enjoy their life!
-## child also can use to learn MM
+## Child also can use to learn MM!
-## top of simple is top of erudition
+## Top of simplicity is top of erudition!